How to Recycle Single-Use Batteries

 Free Recycling Options

-To find your nearest battery recycling location jump to the Recycling Locator or use our recycling search tool.
+To find your nearest battery recycling location, use our recycling search tool.

 Paid Recycling Options

 Standard alkaline batteries such as AAA, AA, 9-Volt, D, and C can usually be recycled at Batteries+ Bulbs stores.
 They usually charge a small fee.
-All Batteries+ Bulbs stores are franchise-owned and are run a bit differently so they have different recycling offerings.
+All Batteries+ Bulbs stores are franchise-owned and may have different recycling offerings.
 Check with your local store.

 Button cell batteries often come in specialty items such as watches, car fobs, or hearing aids.
 Jewelry stores, car dealerships, and audiologists frequently have recycling programs at their place of business to deal with these batteries.